danddidoos/danddidoos/README.md

 # About me
-🔧 I'm currently building an RPG game using advanced pathfinding algorithms like A* and DFS.
+🔧 I'm currently building an RPG game using advanced pathfinding algorithms like A* and DFS

-📊 I'm also developing a real-time statistics website featuring live trackers.
+📊 I'm also developing a real-time statistics website featuring live trackers

-🧠 Currently gaining skills in Python, JavaScript, HTML, and CSS.
+🧠 Currently gaining skills in Python, JavaScript, HTML, and CSS

 💻 Passionate about Software Engineering and all things Cybersecurity - available to talk about anything